 High Top Fade In The 80s

 Although not as popular with the masses as the Jerry Curl, the high top fade could still be found everywhere.
 While it was easier to create, the Jheri Curl wasn’t all that easy to maintain, because the upkeep required chemicals to achieve that trademark shiny look.

 After a while, most black guys didn’t want to bother with the mess.
 They wanted to be different, but they wanted something easier to maintain.
 Thus came the High Top (or Hi-Top) Fade.

 The High Top Fade

 This is a variation of the regular flattop, in which the hair on the sides and the back of the head was cut off or shaved while the hair on top of the head grew out.

-By 1986, just about every black guy was sporting the look, spurred on by its popularity among the rappers and in the NBA where an increasing majority of the players were black.
+By 1986, just about every black guy was sporting the look, spurred on by its popularity among popular rappers and in the NBA, where an increasing majority of the players were black.